 The Yangshan Sub-project Area consists of five exploration permits.
 The geochemical data in the Company's stream sediment sampling program at the northeast extension of the Anba gold deposit outlines 20 composite anomalies of Au, As, Sb or Ag which have been delineated in the survey area.
 The gold anomalies coincide with strong As and Sb values located in a Devonian clastic rock unit closely associated with a regional arcuate fault structure.
 The structural and geological setting and geochemical features of these anomalies are comparable to those of the known areas of gold mineralization along the Yangshan gold trend.
+The geochemical anomalies and structural interpretations provided a base or starting point for follow-up exploration over the years.
 Follow up for some selected gold anomalies was conducted with detail soil sampling and sketch mapping.
-Peak values in soil gold anomalies range from 100 to 779 ppb.
-Two significant gold occurrences, the Yuezhao and the Yangshanli, were discovered through surface trenching.
+Three significant gold occurrences, the Oujiaba, Yuezhao and the Yangshanli, were discovered through surface traversing and trenching.